How the Programme Works

 Mentors

-- Meet with mentees at least once a month.
+- Meet with mentees at least once a month, which is 5 meetings in total

 - Help mentees set practical AI goals aligned with their PDR.